Leysin American School

 Leysin American School (also referred to as LAS), founded in 1960 by Fred and Sigrid Ott, is a co-educational private family-owned boarding school located in the alpine village of Leysin, Vaud, Switzerland.
 As of 2024, it is home to 300 students from over 60 nationalities.

-Students pursue either the American high school diploma or the International Baccalaureate, with additional options of individual IB classes to suit particular interests.
+Students pursue either the American high school diploma or the International Baccalaureate, with additional options of individual IB and AP classes to suit particular interests.
 LAS also offers an extensive summer school, a pre-high school program for grade 7, and an ESL program.
-In October 2010, the school celebrated its fiftieth anniversary and officially inaugurated the opening of the newly renovated Grand Hotel, which was originally built in 1892 and houses IB students.
-LAS facilities include various classroom layouts (including open-plan classrooms in the IB facility), a media center, libraries, blackbox theater, performance hall, computer lab, an art center, and access to horseback riding, ice skating, tennis, hockey, and swimming.
+In October 2010, the school celebrated its 50th anniversary and officially inaugurated the opening of the newly renovated Grand Hotel, which was originally built in 1892 and houses IB students.
+LAS facilities include various classroom layouts (including open-plan classrooms in the IB facility), a media center, libraries, blackbox theater, performance hall, an art center, and access to horseback riding, ice skating, tennis, hockey, and swimming.
 The faculty to student ratio at LAS is 1:8 and the average class size is 12.
 LAS employs 72 full-time faculty, of which almost all live on campus; 95% are native English speakers, and 70% hold advanced degrees.

 Dormitories

 There are eight dormitories for the students, divided by class and by gender.
 Savoy is the 10th and 11th grade boys' dorm.
-It is home to one of the school's dining halls, classrooms for grades 9-10, administration offices, and one of the school's libraries.
-Vermont is the 7th, 8th and 9th grade girls' dorm, and houses the Travel Office and IT department.
+It is home to one of the school's dining halls, classrooms for grades 9–10, administration offices, and one of the school's libraries.
+Beau Reveil is the 7th, 8th and 9th grade girls' dorm.
+Vermont houses the IT department.
 Esplanade is the 7th, 8th, and 9th grade boys’ dorm.
 Beau Site is home to the 10th and 11th grade girls.
-The new Belle Époque campus is home to 12th grade boys and girls, (with the students living in separate wings), classrooms for grades 11-12, one of the school's library, and administration offices.
+The Belle Époque campus is home to 12th grade boys and girls, (with the students living in separate wings), classrooms for grades 11–12, one of the school's library, and administration offices.